open-telemetry/build-tools/semantic-conventions/syntax.md

   - `instrument`, the [instrument type]( https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#instrument)
   that *should* be used to record the metric.
 These include `counter`, `gauge`, `updowncounter`, and `histogram`.
 Whether the instrument is synchronous or asynchronous is an implementation detail and should not be specified.
-  - `unit`, the units in which the metric is measured, which should adhere to [the guidelines](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/metrics/semantic_conventions#instrument-units).
+  - `unit`, the unit in which the metric is measured, which should adhere to [the guidelines](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/metrics/semantic_conventions#instrument-units).

 ### Attributes